 The main complications are infection and blood clots within the catheter.

-An A-V fistula is an artificial connection between an artery to a vein.
+An AV fistula is an artificial connection between an artery and a vein.
 It bypasses the capillary system and allows blood to flow under high pressure from the artery directly into the vein.
-This provides a permanent, large, easy access blood vessel with high pressure arterial blood flow.
-Creating an A-V fistula requires a surgical operation and a 4 week to 4 month maturation period without use.
+This provides a permanent, large, easy-access blood vessel with high-pressure arterial blood flow.
+Creating an A-V fistula requires a surgical operation and a maturation period of 4-16 weeks before it can be used.

-- Brachio-basilic (less common and more complex operation)
+- Brachiobasilic fistula at the upper arm (less common and a more complex operation)

 - Skin integrity